lauracondon/pands-problem-sheet/README.md

 This program uses string slicing in order to output the reverse of every second letter in the inputted sentence.

 First, the user is prompted to enter a setence.
-This input is stored in the variable 'sentence' as a string.
+This input is stored as a string in the variable 'sentence'.

-A new variable called 'backwardsSentence' is created.
-Strings are indexed backwards (starting from -1) as well as forward (starting from 0).
-We slice the string with a step value of -1 (::-1) in order to reverse it.
-Essentially it is saying start at the last character in the string and 'step' backwards one step (or character) at a time.
+A new variable called 'backwardsSentence' is created to store the reverse of the string.
+The inputted string is sliced with a step value of -1 in order to reverse it.
+Essentially this code is saying start at the last character in the string and 'step' backwards one character at a time.

 The same technique as above is used to return every second letter.
-This time the step value is set to 2 (::2), meaning that every second letter in the now reversed string is 'jumped' over.
+This time the step value is set to 2, meaning that every second letter in the now reversed string is 'jumped' over.
 The result is outputted to the user.

 #### References:
 - w3schools. *Python - Slicing Strings* https://www.w3schools.com/python/python_strings_slicing.asp (accessed 03/02/2021)